mvolkmann/blog/src/meteor.md

 ### ReactiveVar

-A `ReactiveVar` object holds a single value.
+A `ReactiveVar` is a client-side object holds a single value.
 They can be created and exported from `.js` files so they can be imported by multiple components.
 They can also be passed as a prop to components.